Texas Christian University

 AI for Education

-Our research explores the transformative role of AI and large language models (LLMs) in education, focusing on:
+Our research explores the transformative role of AI and large language models (LLMs) in shaping the future of education.
+Current directions include:

 Key Enabling Technologies for 5G, Beyond 5G and 6G Networks